 How Much Life Insurance You Need?

+Studies show that 36% of Americans intend to purchase life insurance this year.
 Life insurance is one of the more affordable types of insurance if you purchase it early in life.
-Choosing an affordable life insurance policy that makes sense in your situation is important.
+Depending on what your goals are, there are life insurance companies that are better for people at different stages due to the product features of the policies offered.
+Choosing an affordable life insurance policy that makes sense for your situation is important.
 A financial advisor will be able to sit with you and calculate how much you need using a needs analysis calculation.

-You should also determine what you can afford now and what the priorities will be.
-In the end, having some life insurance is better than not having anything, consider prioritizing:
+You should also determine what you can afford now and what your priorities will be.
+Here are some considerations when trying to decide how much life insurance you need:

 - Cost to pay off your debts